How AR Will Redefine FOOH Advertising in 2025

 How AR and FOOH Are Changing Advertising

 AR isn’t anything new to the customer experience.
-Brands like Snapchat and Instagram have already integrated AR into their platforms through features like face filters.
+Brands like Snapchat and Instagram already use it in their platforms with features like face filters.

 Want to see more great FOOH Advertising examples?
 Check out our CGI Ad Library.

 When combined with AR, FOOH isn’t just about creating visually stunning ads – it’s about giving audiences a way to experience them.
 Take Vodafone’s campaign in Germany, for example.
-They used a FOOH ad to hype up their AR campaign, and it was highly effective.[2]
+They ran a FOOH ad to hype up their AR campaign.
+And the results were impressive.
+[2]

 4 Reasons Why AR is the Perfect Fit for Fake OOH Advertising